LIBERTY! The American Revolution (PBS)

 In this New York Times lesson, students brainstorm images and themes associated with the American Fourth of July holiday.
 They then create illustrated posters to explain the processes or history behind these themes.(July 4, 2002)

-MarcoPolo designed this George Washington lesson plan.
-The plan draws from a wide array of sources, including the NARA, PBS, and many others.
+This lesson plan draws from a wide array of sources, including the NARA, PBS, and many others.
 Students are asked to compare the real George Washington with the heroic, patriotic legend he has become.
 Recommended for high school students.

 Lesson Plan: Background on the Patriot Attitude Toward the Monarchy